Abdulrahman-Zaghloul/GIS-Portfolio/Flood-Relocation-Analysis/README.md

 # Flood Relocation & Terrain Suitability Analysis – Valmeyer, IL

+## Problem Statement

+Severe flooding led to the physical relocation of the town of Valmeyer, IL.
+This analysis evaluates terrain suitability and spatial accessibility to understand how GIS can support land-use planning and infrastructure decisions in post-disaster relocation scenarios.

 ## Project Objective

 Evaluate terrain suitability and relocation feasibility for a flood-impacted community using spatial analysis and raster modeling.

 ## Data Sources

-USGS Digital Elevation Model (DEM)
+USGS 10m Digital Elevation Model (DEM)

-Parcel boundary datasets
+Municipal parcel boundary datasets

 Road network shapefiles